sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 ## Coherent set of actions

-The following are actions that needs to be performed in order to make the Alternative Solution Delivery Model operational.
+The following are actions that needs to be performed in order to make the Target IT Solution Delivery Model operational.

+The **Stakeholders** column represent the stakeholders that will participate in the execution of the action.
-The first Stakeholder in the list, in ***bold and italic***, is the Office of Primary Interest (OPI) and is leading this activity
+The first Stakeholder in the list, in ***bold and italic***, is the Office of Primary Interest (OPI) is responsible to oversee its execution.
+For example, the action “Adjust IITB SDLC” is expected to involve the BPMO and Senior Advisors stakeholders, with BPMO taking the lead to coordinate and execute this action

 <table>
   <tr>